sebwylleman/CV/README.md

 ## Hobbies

-In my free time, I enjoy pursuing a variety of interests that keep me active and engaged.
-Some of my favorite hobbies include:
+Here are a some of my favourites:

-- Playing tennis and football: I love the challenge and excitement of team sports, and staying active is an important part of my lifestyle.
+- Playing tennis and football: I'm a big fan of team sports, and there's nothing quite like the rush of adrenaline that comes with a good match.
+Plus, staying active is a key part of my lifestyle.

-- Learning how to cook: I enjoy experimenting with new recipes and techniques, and I find the process of preparing and sharing meals to be incredibly rewarding.
-- Exploring new places: Whether it's traveling to a new city or simply discovering a hidden gem in my own neighborhood, I love to explore and learn about different cultures and experiences and being able to share this with my friends and family.
+- Cooking, I've been channeling my inner Gordon Ramsay and diving headfirst into the world of cooking.
+Watching him on TV as a kid definitely left a lasting impression, and I've been curious with trying out new recipes and techniques ever since.
+But let's be honest, not every dish I make is up to par.
+Sometimes I don't quite hit the mark, and my poor guests have to suffer through it.
+We all have our moments, right?
+So, bear with me as I continue to whip up surprises in the kitchen.